clowdhaus/eksup/README.md

 ## Why is this needed

 Kubernetes releases a new version [approximately every 4 months](https://kubernetes.io/releases/release/).
 Each minor version is supported for 12 months after it's first released by the Kubernetes community, and Amazon EKS supports a Kubernetes version for 14 months once made available on Amazon EKS.
-In line with the Kubernetes community support for Kubernetes versions, Amazon EKS is committed to supporting at least four versions of Kubernetes at any given time.This means that Amazon EKS users need to be prepared to upgrade their cluster version(s) at least once a year.
+In line with the Kubernetes community support for Kubernetes versions, Amazon EKS is committed to supporting at least four versions of Kubernetes at any given time.
+This means that Amazon EKS users need to be prepared to upgrade their cluster version(s) at least once a year.
+However, there are a number of factors that can make each upgrade different and unique.
+Factors that can change between each upgrade cycle include:

+- New team members who are inexperienced with the upgrade process, and/or prior team members who have experience in cluster upgrades are no longer on the team
+- Different Kubernetes APIs are marked as deprecated or removed from the next release
+- Kubernetes resources that were previously provided by Kubernetes "in-tree" are now provided as external resources (i.e - moving Kubernetes in-tree cloud provider code out to their respective standalone projects such as ALB ingress controller "in-tree" to the external ALB load balancer controller)
+- Various changes and deprecations in the components used by Kubernetes (i.e - moving from `kube-dns` to `CoreDNS`, moving from Docker engine to `containerd` for container runtime, dropping support for `dockershim`, etc.)
+- Changes in your applications, your architecture, or the amount of traffic your clusters are handling.
+As teams and organizations grow, clusters will grow and change as well, consuming more resources and potentially pushing some of the limits of what your previous architecture was designed to support (i.e. - number of available IPs might become constrained, stateful workloads may have been added to the cluster, etc.)

 ### What is it

+`eksup` is a CLI that helps users prepare for a cluster upgrade - providing users as much relevant information as possible for their upgrade.

+`eksup` gives users the ability to analyze their cluster(s) against the next version of Kubernetes and generate a playbook that provides both the steps to upgrade the cluster as well as the relevant information users should be aware of.
+This gives teams the ability to prepare their clusters for the upgrade based on the information provided in the analysis, as well as a means to practice and rehearse their upgrade process starting with a development or sandbox environment cluster, working their way up through their environments towards production.
+Any learnings discovered during this rehearsal and rollout process can be captured and used to improve the upgrade process for both the current cycle as well as the next.
+Users are encouraged to save their playbooks as historical artifacts for future reference to ensure that with each cycle, the team has a better understanding of the upgrade process and more confidence in swiftly working through cluster upgrades before their Kubernetes version support expires.

 This CLI produces a cluster upgrade playbook that attempts to: